 Flange facings and other gasket sealing surfaces shall be isolated from contact with other hard objects through the use of cardboard or other soft materials.
-Placing flanged surfaces directly on wooden skids should be avoided due to possible contact with nails.
+Placing flanged surfaces directly on wooden skids shall be avoided.

-Valve assemblies shall be lifted only from installed lifting lugs or brackets, provided on all valves 2" x 3" and larger or with heavy flanges or accessories.
-Smaller valves can be carried by hand (by holding the main body and not tubing or other fittings).
+Valve assemblies shall be lifted only from installed lifting lugs or brackets, provided on all valves 2" x 3" and larger.
+Smaller valves may be carried by hand (by holding the main body and not tubing or other fittings).
 When two lifting lugs are provided, generally on valve assemblies 4" x 6" and larger, the load must be balanced by use of a sling (chain, web, or rope).
 See diagram below.
 All hooks, slings, and other lifting devices shall be rated for the valve assembly weight as identified by project drawings, shipping documents, or scales used at receiving.